TianlongLiang/WAMR-doc-outline/appendix/background-knowledge.md

 # Some background knowledge

-In this section, we aggregate some basic background knowledge and jargons in the field of our project.
-This section could be served as a refresher for those who has left academia for a while and can't fully recall all the weary details and exact meaning of jargons in compiler course.
-Also, it would be a nice primer for those who didn't take such course and has interest in such field(and of course, our awesome WAMR project).
+In this section, we aggregate some basic background knowledge and jargon in our project field.
+This section could be served as a refresher for those who have left academia for a while and cannot fully recall all the weary details and exact meaning of jargon in the Compiler course.
+Also, it would be an excellent primer for those who did not take such a course and are interested in such a field(and, of course, our fantastic WAMR project).

-We think provide such section would be really nice so that you don't have to Google around.
-If there is anything you find inaccurate, you think should be included, or even better, you have something for us that you think would took this section to next level, do feel free to reach out to us on [Github](TODO:placeholder)!
+We think providing such a section would be excellent so that you do not have to Google around.
+If there is anything you find inaccurate, you think should be included, or even better, you have something for us that would take this section to the next level, do feel free to reach out to us on [GitHub](TODO: placeholder)!

-Without further ado, let's dive right in our exciting recitation/learning journey!
+Without further ado, let us dive right into our exciting recitation/learning journey!

 ## 1. Compiler

-### 1.1 What is compiler?
+### 1.1 What is Compiler?

-Strictly speaking(formal definition you usually find in textbook), compiler is a special computer program, system program(serve as a platform for other software) to be more precise.
-It takes a source program as input and output a target program as result.
-Source program is written in source programming language and usually it's a high level programming language such as C/C++, Java, Rust and so on.
-Target program is written in target programming language would be a low level programing language like assembly.
-Take C/C++ as an example, the input for gcc compiler(component) is a C/C++ translation unit(a source file along with any header it used), the output is platform dependent assmbly code.
+Strictly speaking(formal definition you usually find in textbooks), the compiler is a special computer program, a system program(serves as a platform for other software), to be more precise.
+It takes a source program as input and outputs a target program as a result.
+The source program is written in the source programming language, and usually, it is a high-level programming language such as C/C++, Java, Rust, and so on.
+The target program is written in a target programming language would be a low-level programming language like assembly.
+Take C/C++ as an example, the input for GCC compiler(component) is a C/C++ translation unit(a source file along with any header it used), and the output is platform-dependent assembly code.

-But in our daily life, what we normally mean when we refer to the word compiler is compiler toolchain, which comprise of a compiler, assembler and linker.
-Assembler is in charge of translating compiled translation unit(object file) from assembly to truly machine readable machine code and linker is used to link all the parts of the program(object files) together into one executable file.
-Together they are able to translate our human readable source code(potientially many files) into a program could run on machine.
+However, in our daily life, what we usually mean when we refer to the word compiler is the compiler toolchain, which comprises a compiler, assembler, and linker.
+The assembler is in charge of translating the compiled translation unit(object file) from assembly to truly machine-readable machine code.
+The linker is used to link all the parts of the program(object files) into one executable file.
+Together, they can translate our human-readable source code(potentially many files) into a program that can run on the machine.

-For now, we will mainly focused on the more strictly definition, because personally I think the concept and algorithm compiler use more closely pertain to our WAMR project(Also, due to the limited knowledge the writer possess regards the other two parts).
+For now, we will mainly focus on the more strict definition because I think the concept and algorithm compiler use more closely pertain to our WAMR project (Also, due to the writer's limited knowledge regarding the other two parts).

 TODO: graph